MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -LoopSharingCapability

 Gets or sets collaboration type for fluid on the site.
-Only applies if LoopOverrideSharingCapability is set to true.
+This only applies if LoopOverrideSharingCapability is set to true.

 The valid values are: